Back to Blog

 What is Landed Cost?

-Landed cost is the total price of a product once it arrives at your door.
+Landed cost is the total price of a product once it arrives at your door, ready to be sold or used in production.
 It encompasses more than just the purchase price.
 This all-inclusive figure accounts for:

-Understanding landed cost is essential because it provides a complete picture of what it takes to bring a product to your warehouse, which in turn informs pricing strategies and financial planning.
+Understanding landed cost is essential because it provides a complete picture of what it really takes to bring a product to your warehouse, which in turn informs pricing strategies, financial planning, and overall business profitability.
+Without accurately calculating landed cost, you risk making decisions based on incomplete information, potentially leading to financial losses.

 Why is Landed Cost Important?